Advertisement

 🥗 Macro Calculator

-Calculate your ideal daily macronutrient targets — protein, carbohydrates, and fat — based on your body stats, activity level, and fitness goal using the Mifflin-St Jeor equation.
+Calculate daily macronutrient targets — protein, carbs, and fat in grams — from your body stats, activity level, and goal.
+Converts your calorie budget into a macro split.

 Calculation Method